-Our people strategy at Network level is focused on being the world's leading developer of talent.
 We hire candidates who have diverse backgrounds and appropriate skills; have a questioning mindset and intellectual curiosity; and demonstrate courage and integrity.

-Our hiring standards include a structured interview process with behavior-based questions built from The PwC Professional framework, assessment of academic records, a diverse set of industry-standard assessment tools and background checks.
+Our hiring standards include a structured interview process with behaviorbased questions built from The PwC Professional framework, assessment of academic records, and background checks.